 And people often have strong emotional bonds to brands they have grown up with, and are now being ‘messed about with’.
 Neil give a classic example of name failure, when Royal Mail changed to Consignia in 2000.
 He prints three pages of hostile comments from the time, which culminated in an embarrassing ‘volt-face’ just 15 months later.

 For me, the most useful part of the book is chapter 3 where he covers the different approaches to naming.

-By using the Ronseal approach, ‘they do exactly what they say on the tin’.
+Descriptive names By using the Ronseal approach, ‘they do exactly what they say on the tin’, see the history of the famous phrase.
 Obvious examples would be pretty much anything that starts with British (think Airways, Gas, Petroleum, Telecom etc).
 Sadly these names are often too good to be true, and cause problems when you go international, or change what you do over time.

 Neil uses one of my favourite examples, The Carphone Warehouse.
 This name accurately described the brick sized phones sold in warehouse outlets when they were starting out.
 But today they sell sleek smartphones is smart high-street shops.
 I wonder if the chairman Charles Dunstone called a meeting one day to come up with a new name.
 But someone pointed out they had left it too late, and anyway the business was doing just fine with the original name.
 The positive brand values had been absorbed into the name, and risked being thrown away with a new name.

 So although descriptive names save you having to explain what the company does, they have almost all already been taken, and even if not, can risk being too descriptive to allow you to register a trademark.
 For instance, Compare the Market and We Buy Any Car have been refused a trademark, but Compare the Meerkat and Webuyanycar.com were allowed.